-For a 1 year horizon, the optimal mix for lowest TCO is 40 BEVs, 16 FCVs, and 7 ICE (diesel) vehicles.
+In a 1-year horizon, the optimal mix for the lowest TCO comprises 40 BEVs, 16 FCVs, and 7 diesel vehicles (ICE).

 Scenario 2: Higher TCO, less up-front Capex

-If we want lower Capex (and lower operational headache), we can achieve next-best TCO with 39 BEVs, 17 FCVs, and 9 ICEs.
+If a lower Capex (and reduced operational complexity) is desired, the next-best TCO can be achieved with 39 BEVs, 17 FCVs, and 9 diesel vehicles (ICEs).

 Actionable data and evidence-based results

 As you can see, the benefit of this approach is that it provides clear, evidence-based results, and it identifies steps that work in a real network.
 Unlike Excel-only analyses, optimization-based approaches like this allow for faster Net Zero transition by getting new wheels on the road, at the right times, to suit the real operations.